 The FDA requires the same standards of production, ingredients and storage for generic versions of staples like flour, sugar, salt and spices.
-Obscure details of production aside, it's almost impossible to find a difference beyond labeling for these products [source: The Simple Dollar].
+Obscure details of production aside, it's almost impossible to find a difference beyond labeling for these products.

 Salt, for example, is a simple chemical compound.
-Beyond the usual added iodine, it's hard to mess with that recipe!
-Of course, the variations in price can be astounding: An ounce of name-brand oregano, for example, can sell for almost four times as much as the generic, and the only difference is the name on the label.
+Beyond the usual added iodine, there isn't much variation from the recipe between store brand, generic or name brand.
+However, the differences in price can be astounding: An ounce of name-brand oregano, for example, can sell for almost four times as much as the generic, and the only difference is the name on the label.